Meaning of Liquid Assets

-We can categorise the liquid assets into the following two types:
+We can categorize the liquid assets into the following two types:

 Cash means coins, currency notes, and bills received but not deposited or banked.
 Here, there is no loss of value.

-In the context of businesses, a term of about three months or 90 days is generally considered for recognizing and classifying assets as a liquid asset.
+In the context of businesses, a term of about three months or 90 days is generally considered for recognizing and classifying assets as liquid assets.
 In other words, assets that can be converted to cash or equivalent within 90 days are called liquid assets.